marcduiker/azure-functions-university/lessons/dotnet/cosmosdb/cosmosdb-lesson-dotnet.md

 ## 5. Deploying to Azure

 For deploying the Azure Function there are several options.
-All the methods are explained in the Deployment lesson [here](https://github.com/marcduiker/azure-functions-university/blob/main/lessons/deployment.md).
+All the methods are explained in the [Deployment lesson](../../deployment/deployment-lesson.md).

 In this exercise, we'll do the deployment using VS Code.